 Additionally, it is also a breach of the ACL to falsely represent the rights or remedies available.
 For example, a business (including by its employees, on its website, in its contracts etc) that is subject to the consumer guarantees must not make any false statement as to whether a customer is entitled to refund or other remedy.
 The maximum penalty for doing so is the greater of $10 million, three times the amount gained from the conduct or 10% of annual turnover.

 For businesses selling, supplying or manufacturing goods or services, it is critical to get on top of your ACL obligations before July 2021 and ensure your contracts, websites and marketing material are compliant and not misleading.
 Businesses who purchase commercial or industrial equipment, or other goods and services may benefit from this extended definition of consumer as claims against suppliers and manufacturers will be easier to prosecute as a ‘consumer’ under the ACL and this will truncate negotiations of contractual warranty and guarantee clauses.
 Businesses should also be sure to update their warranty statements as the ACL stipulates mandated forms of warranty statements which includes specific information and wording to ensure it is easily understood by consumers.
 Frontline staff and managers should also be trained on the ACL and business contracts to ensure they do not inadvertently make false representations when dealing with customer issues, complaints and refund / warranties claims.

-If you are concerned about your contracts, compliance with the ACL or want to take the opportunity to update your terms of trade and ensure you have maximum protection and minimum risk to your business, contact our Commercial Team of the Year 2020 legal experts on +61 2 9458 7005 for a confidential discussion or join us at our upcoming Business Contracts half-day training.
+If you are concerned about your contracts, compliance with the ACL or want to take the opportunity to update your terms of trade and ensure you have maximum protection and minimum risk to your business, contact our Commercial Team of the Year 2020 legal experts on +61 2 9458 7005 for a confidential discussion.